The Missing Cross to Purity

 that what is for judgment and condemnation may be brought to it,

-and that you may send an account to Friends at London of such that come from there,
+and that you may send an account to Friends in London

-that have been since scandalous in their conversations.
+that have been since scandalous in their conduct.

-So that every one may come to that which did at first convince them,
+So that everyone may come to that which convinced them at first,

 and to condemn their contrary actions.